Leadership Overview

 Melissa Cobb - Chief Human Resources Officer

-Melissa Cobb, the Chief Human Resources Officer at Lewisville ISD, leads all human capital management strategies and operations.
-Overseeing recruitment, retention, professional development, and employee relations, Cobb ensures a high-caliber workforce dedicated to student success across Lewisville and its 12 surrounding municipalities.
-This vital role involves developing and implementing HR policies that foster a positive and productive work environment for all district staff.
-By championing employee well-being and career growth, Melissa Cobb supports the district's commitment to excellence in education.
-The Chief Human Resources Officer drives initiatives that attract and retain top talent, essential for delivering quality pre-kindergarten through 12th-grade educational services.
+Melissa Cobb, the Chief Human Resources Officer at Lewisville ISD, leads all aspects of human capital management for the district.
+Overseeing recruitment, retention, and professional development, Melissa Cobb ensures a high-caliber workforce to support pre-kindergarten through 12th-grade education across Lewisville and its surrounding municipalities.
+This strategic role involves developing and implementing policies that foster a positive and productive work environment for all employees.
+By championing employee well-being and growth, the Chief Human Resources Officer cultivates a culture of excellence and dedication.
+Cobb's leadership is instrumental in attracting and retaining top talent, directly impacting the quality of instruction and support services provided to students.

 Explore Leadership Teams in Education